DevOluwapelumi/DevOluwapelumi/README.md

 - 💞️ I’m looking to collaborate on any Project...

-          In the canvas of creation, a project takes its form, A vision born of dreams, where ideas will swarm.
+          In the canvas of creation, a project takes its form, A vision is born of dreams, where ideas will swarm.
           It's a journey, a story, waiting to be unfurled, A fusion of passion and plans, changing the world.